- Category

 Finally, and probably most importantly, is to manage your diabetes via your blood sugar, blood pressure, and cholesterol, sometimes called the ABC’s of diabetes.
 Your primary care physician will already be able to advise you on various medications and treatments to keep each of these within a healthy range, but that’s only half the battle.
 The real management comes when you make efforts to change your diet, manage your stress levels, and exercise regularly.
 All of these behavior changes not only help you avoid diabetic eye diseases and vision loss, but they help you achieve an overall improved sense of well-being.

-It’s up to you to take control of your diabetes and If you are dealing with diabetes, do everything you can to keep yourself and your eyes healthy.
+It’s up to you to take control of your diabetes and if you are dealing with diabetes, do everything you can to keep yourself and your eyes healthy.
 Thankfully though, you’re not in this alone.
 Affordable vision insurance is always available through VSP and is ready to meet all of your vision and eye health needs.
 If you don’t have vision insurance, find out how VSP Individual Vision Plans can help you save on your next eye exam.

 This blog was reviewed by Dr. Jennifer Wademan.
 Dr. Wademan is the owner of Bidwell Optometry in Folsom, CA.